-- For free PDF updates, errata and other OSRIC support, visit www.knights-n-knaves.com/osric - Alternate download site for the PDF from osricrpg.com: 1st printing (US Letter), 2nd printing (A4). - You can purchase the case-bound hardback from Black Blade Publishing - Return to this Wiki's main page.
+- For free PDF updates, errata and other OSRIC support, visit www.knights-n-knaves.com/osric - osricrpg.com alternate download site for the PDF 1st printing (US Letter), 2nd printing (A5). - You can purchase the case-bound hardback from Black Blade Publishing - The Pod Caverns of the Sinister Shroom the 1st adventure published explicitly for OSRIC (2006) - The Hyqueous Vaults free OSRIC adventure commemorating it's 10th anniversary (2017) - Return to this Wiki's main page.